jkempf42/kube-volttron/cluster-config/README.md

 the `gateway-node` will need some configuration but we need to configure it after the gateway node has joined the cluster.

-Note that if the installtion suggests you install any firewall packages, don't install them since this will considerably complicate the cluster connectivity.
-If you followed the directions above on firewalls, you should already have a firewall installed, running, and configured if your host is connected directly to the Internet.
+Note that if the installation suggests you install any firewall packages, don't install them since local firewalls will considerably complicate the cluster connectivity as discussed above.
+If your host is connected directly to the Internet and you followed the directions above on firewalls, you should already have a firewall installed, running, and configured.

 ## Creating a cluster with `kubedm`

 ### Installing `central-node` as a control node

-First step is to run `kubeadm` with arguments specific to configuring `central-node` as a control node
+We first need to run `kubeadm` on `central-node` with arguments specific to configuring `central-node` as a control node
 The following arguments need to be set:

 - Since we are using Flannel, we need to reserve the pod CIDR using `--pod-network-cidr=10.244.0.0/16`.
 This reserves
-IP address space for the inter-pod, intra-cluster network.
+IP address space for the intra-cluster, inter-pod network.

 - We need to advertise the API server on the `wg0` interface so all